-An identity thief could use your information to get credit or service in your name.
+An opportunistic thief could use your information to get credit or service in your name.

 How to spot it: Get your free credit report at AnnualCreditReport.com.
 Review it for accounts you did not open, or for inquiries you do not recognize.
 A new credit card, a personal loan, or a car loan will appear as a new account.
 A new cell phone plan or utility service — like water, gas, or electric — will show up as an inquiry.

-An identity thief could use your credit card or take money out of your bank account.
+An opportunistic thief could use your credit card or take hard earned cash out of your bank account.

 How to spot it: Check your credit card or bank statement when you get it.
-Look for purchases or withdrawals you did not make.
+Look for purchases or cash withdrawals you did not make.
 Added advice: Sign up to get text or email alerts from your credit card and/or bank whenever there is a new transaction.
-This could help you spot unauthorized or fraudulent activity on your account.
+This could help you spot unauthorized, or fraudulent, activity on your account.

 An identity thief could steal your tax refund or use your Social Security number to get a job, or work.

 How to recognize it: A notice from the IRS that there is more than one tax return filed in your name is likely a sign of tax identity theft.
 Also a red flag will be a notice that you have income from an employer you do not know.